nyjucu/TokYy-Framework/README.md

 |          |              | DecoderBlock           | Block in the decoder part of the U-Net (Does not implement full decoder) using Attention Gates by default |
 |          |              | ResUNet                | Residual U-Net with Attention Gates using Encoder and DecoderBlock.                                       |

-> Example of importing class ResUNet: `from tokyy.models.models import ResUNet`
+> Example of importing class ResUNet: `from tokyy.models.resunet2 import ResUNet`